 - Health Concerns

-Can the fire inspector resolve disputes between me and my landlord or get me out of my lease?
+- Can the inspector resolve tenancy disputes or get me out of my lease?

 M-200 By-Law Brochure (Printable PDF)